rolme/workbase/README.md

 # Workbase
-Small business PSA for automating Inventory, Project Management, Resource Management, and Bidding.
+Small business PSA for automating Inventory, Project Management, Resource Management, and Ticketing.

 ## Environment Setup
 This assumes your development environment is OSX Yosemite.
 NOTE: make sure to follow all post installation instructions for each package below.